ipr/qXpkLib/README.txt

 Licensing:
 GPL v2, see COPYING.txt
 Free for non-profit use.
+Note extension-libraries may have different requirements, see each respective library README.txt for details.

 Implementation, design:
 * qXpkLib implements master-library levels 2 and 1 of original XPK design